greenelab/deep-review/sections/04_study.md

 Transcription Factors (TFs) are regulatory proteins which bind to certain locations on a DNA sequence and controls the rate of genetic information transcription.
-Chromatin immunoprecipitation and massively parallel DNA sequencing (ChIP-seq) technologies are able to identify highly likely binding sites for a certain TF, and databases such as ENCODE have provided ChIP-seq data for hundreds of different TFs across many laboratories.
+ChIP-seq technologies are able to identify highly likely binding sites for a certain TF, and databases such as ENCODE have provided ChIP-seq data for hundreds of different TFs across many laboratories.
 However, ChIP-seq experiments are expensive and time consuming.
 Since the data that scientists